gocept/gocept.country/src/gocept/country/README.txt

   4

-Providing codes, which are not present, does not results in an exception but in an empty list:
+Providing codes, which are not present, does not result in an exception but in an empty list:

   >>> len(list(gocept.country.CountrySource(capital=['Berlin', 'Paris'])))